Self-Starter!!!!! | Posted on | Education

 student | Posted on

 The phrase "Patience Young Grasshopper" means you need to have more patience or be patient.
 According to some experts or sources, this phrase symbolises the life as a grasshopper.
 It is a mixture of happiness, good luck, longevity, etc. It usually comes from a television show named as Kung Fu.
-There was a character named Kwai Chang Caine who always thought about his past trainings.
+There was a character named Kwai Chang Caine who always thought about his past training.
 It was during his training when he said the same phrase.

 0 Comment